Biden warns UK on Brexit: No trade deal unless you respect Northern Irish peace pact

 Johnson told The Sun newspaper that the EU must not be allowed to abuse Britain and risk four decades of partnership.

-He said the United Kingdom must “ring-fence” the Brexit deal “to put in watertight bulkheads that will stop friends and partners making abusive or extreme interpretations of the provisions.”
+He said the United Kingdom must “ring-fence” the Brexit deal “to put in watertight bulkheads that will stop friends and partners making abusive or extreme interpretations of the provisions”.
+He used the example of a potential EU demand for tariffs on food going to Northern Ireland from Britain.

 The Bank of England, which on Thursday kept interest rates unchanged, said market contacts had “reported renewed concerns over recent Brexit developments”.